robertoatallah/capstone_project/README.md

 ### Materials & Methods

-The Database for Annotation, Visualization and Integrated Discovery (DAVID, [http://david.abcc.ncifcrf.gov/)](http://david.abcc.ncifcrf.gov/)) is a Ib resource that offers functional interpretation of plenty of genes derived from genomic researches.
+The Database for Annotation, Visualization and Integrated Discovery (DAVID, [http://david.abcc.ncifcrf.gov/)](http://david.abcc.ncifcrf.gov/)) is a resource that offers functional interpretation of plenty of genes derived from genomic researches.
 In present study, DAVID database was used to perform Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway analysis.
 The ontology contains three hierarchies: biological process (BP), cellular component (CC) and molecular function (MF).
 Pathway analysis is a functional analysis that maps genes to KEGG pathways.
 Herein, I performed GO analysis and KEGG pathway analysis using only the differentially expressed genes that I obtained.
 The P value denoted the significance of the GO and pathway term enrichment in the DEGs.
 "P value \<0.05" was set as the cut-off criterion.
 All of that was performed with an R script.

 ### Results